 In 2017, the Field of Dreams was selected by the Library of Congress as being “culturally, historically, or aesthetically significant” and was preserved in the United States National Film Registry… so there you have it!

 Thanks for reading.
 Hopefully you’ve found this inspiring.
-You can read more articles like this on our Motivation page.
+You can read more articles like this on my Motivation page.

 Please leave a comment below and let me know what your thoughts are on the concept of positive thinking, the Law of Attraction… and Field of Dreams!